ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Uri-Path and Location-Path as text strings in examples.

 * Removed moot reference to Section 3.4.5.3 of RFC 8949.

+* Fixed example to correctly use the I-Regexp flavor from RFC 9485.

 * Updated references.